Pseudoprepotherium: Paleoecology

-So far, Pseudoprepotherium has only been found in the northern part of South America.
-The genus defining fossil remains came to Taqe in the Río Yuca Formation on the Río Tucupido about 11km west-southwest of Guanare in the Venezuelan state of Portuguesa.
+So far, Pseudoprepotherium has been found only in the northern part of South America.
+The genus defining fossil remains came to Taqe in the Río Yuca Formation on the Río Tucupido about 11 km west-southwest of Guanare in the Venezuelan state of Portuguesa.
 It is a femur found in the first third of the 20th century.
 The site was then inaccessible for a long time, since it was created during the construction of a reservoir (the Virgen de la Coromoto reservoir) sank.
 However, a new fossil locality on the lake's eastern shore largely corresponds spatially and temporally to the original site.
 This was announced in a publication in 2016.
-The site contained a small collection of vertebrates, such as remains of fish and crocodilians; such as Purussaurus, as well as armored Peltephilidae and South American ungulates.
+The site contained a small collection of vertebrates, such as remains of fish and crocodilians; such as Purussaurus, which preyed on ground sloths like Pseudoprepotherium, as well as armored Peltephilidae and South American ungulates.
 The Río Yuca Formation is composed largely of limestone and sandstone with discrete interstices of the conglomerate.
 It originated in a freshwater environment with a formation period possibly in the Middle and Late Miocene.